ameliaikeda/docker-php/README.md

 # Usage

-Use `amelia/php:cli` for a tiny cli image of the latest version of PHP, or use `amelia/php:fpm` to use an FPM image with nginx and supervisor bundled.
+This image comes with nginx and supervisor bundled, as well as a `php` cli process and php-fpm.

-Most extensions are included, so you can usually use this image as-is, and this image is based off of [Alpine Linux][alpine] and weighs in at about 25MB cli and 45MB fpm (compressed).
+Most extensions are included, so you can usually use this image as-is, and this image is based off of [Alpine Linux][alpine] and weighs in at about 45MB (compressed).

-The modules included in both CLI and FPM images are:
+The modules included are:

 - curl
 - gd